sithijatharuka/school-management-app/README.md

 bun dev55
 ```

-Open [http://localhost:3000](http://localhost:3000/) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000/) with your browser to see the result..